tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 So far, the inputs to the functions have been data frames.
 In tidymodels, the tune package has methods for resampling models as well as functions for tuning hyperparameters.

-The calibration plots in probably also support the results of these functions (with class `tune_results`).
+The calibration plots in the probably package also support the results of these functions (with class `tune_results`).
 The functions read the metadata from the tune object, and the `truth` and `estimate` arguments automatically.

 To showcase this feature, we will tune a model based on simulated data.
 In order for the calibration plot to work, the predictions need to be collected.
-This is done by setting `save_pred` to `TRUE`.
+This is done by setting `save_pred` to `TRUE` in `tune_grid()`'s control settings.

 <div class="highlight">